suprachakra/Product-Management-CoP/README.md

 - **In-Scope**:
   1. Launching the CoP with clear deliverables and metrics.
   2. Creating and iterating templates, playbooks, and a central repository.
   3. Conducting gamified workshops and repository-building activities.
+  4. Implementing a change management plan, including communication strategies, training programs, and stakeholder engagement activities.

 - **Out-of-Scope**:
-  1. Vendor-specific workflows during initial phases.
+  1. Vendor-specific workflows will be considered in later phases, with early planning to facilitate future integration.
   2. Enterprise-wide governance until pilot phases demonstrate success metrics.

 ---